Working with Gitflow

 Some rules and tips

-• Never ever work directly on the develop and even less in the master branch.
+- Never ever work directly on the

-• Keep your repository clean and delete all the temporal branches that you don't need anymore (feature, release an hotfix branches).
+branch should contain ONLY stable code that is ready to be release - Keep your repository clean and delete all the temporal branches that you don't need anymore (feature, release an hotfix branches).

-• Use self-explaining names for your feature branches, so that other developers get an idea on what these branches cover
+- Use self-explaining names for your feature branches, so that other developers get an idea on what these branches cover

-• Follow the concept of Semantic Versioning
+- Follow the concept of Semantic Versioning

 Initialize giflow for your project

-The first step is to create a develop branch out of the master branch.
-At thispoint, both master and develop contain the same codebase.
+The first step is to create a develop

 Once that the two historical branches have been settled, there is one golden rule you should respect in any case: